pboyd04/MotoGo/README.md

 # MotoGo
-A go interface to talk to mototrbo repeaters
+A go interface to talk to mototrbo repeaters.
+FYI I mostly don't maintain this anymore.
+Trying to do some of the things I wanted without class inheritence was bugging me so I switched to .Net.
+You can find the more updated and more fully featured system here: https://github.com/pboyd04/Moto.Net

 ## Primary Use Case
 I'm using this to monitor 2 repeaters used for an event keeping track of how many radio calls each talk group makes, how many talk